-If you run an e-commerce store, you’re probably spinning a lot of plates right now.
-It’s a hard job, but with the right tools you can launch, grow and scale with ease.
+If you run an Ecommerce store, you’re probably spinning a lot of plates right now.
+It’s a hard job, but with the right Ecommerce tools, you can launch, grow and scale with ease.

 However, there are thousands of e-commerce tools in the market.
 It’d be expensive and time-consuming to figure which was the right one for you.